catamphetamine/libphonenumber-js/README.md

 ## React

-There's also a React component utilizing this library — [`react-phone-number-input`](https://gitlab.com/catamphetamine/react-phone-number-input) (or [without country select](https://gitlab.com/catamphetamine/react-phone-number-input#without-country-select)).
+If you’re trying to build a React component with this library, take a look at [`react-phone-number-input`](https://www.npmjs.com/package/react-phone-number-input).

 ## Bug reporting